Henokaa/BitNote/README.md

 # BitNote

 Purpose and history
-YiNote, aka TurboNote chrome extension, is developed to help online learner and video editor to bookmark thoughts and ideas in a fine-grained way while working or learning with online materials.
+BitNote is developed to help online learner and video editor to bookmark thoughts and ideas in a fine-grained way while working or learning with online materials.
 It was developed in 2016 as a side project, and luckily loved by thousands users all around the world.

-During the COVID-19 pandemic, I rewrote the extension in a more scalable and maintainable approach.
-Hopefully it can fill the needs from different users, and boost your learning experience to next level.

 Features
 Take time-stamped note while watching online video, currently supported video formats/platform: